Protestantism in Germany: Reformed Christianity in Germany

-Two Reformed denominations are members of the EKD in Germany including the Evangelical Reformed Church in Germany and the Church of Lippe.
+Two Reformed denominations are members of the Protestant Church in Germany including the Protestant Reformed Church and the Church of Lippe.

 Political effects

 Separation of church and state

 Stained glass window within the Sternberg Protestant Parish in Mecklenburg, commemorating the introduction of Protestantism in the region in 1549.

 In the early 1500s, the Holy Roman Empire led by Charles V treated German Protestantism as a competitor to its geo-political power, issuing a decree in 1524 banning the recitation of its Lutheran works.
 This prompted riots across Germany and in 1529 a formal protestation was issued by a body of Protestant leaders and Princes, claiming the need for a clear separation from the Imperial Diet and the right to autonomy.
 In February 1531, prominent Protestant Princes formed the League of Schmalkalden, endorsed by Luther, with the intent to defend the rights of princes and the religion.
 The league became central to the spread of Protestantism by using its political sway in Germany, helping the restoration of the Lutheran Duke of Wurttemberg in 1534, enabling the establishment of Protestantism in the region.
 Conflicts with the Holy Roman Empire, resolved by the 1548 Council of Trent, maintained a lack of concessions to the German Protestants, and country-wide riots ensured it was not accepted.
 The official separation of Protestantism and the state in Germany came with the adoption of the Weimar Constitution in 1919.